CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx means note to self

-xxx "no examples" means in the dictionary, which is just the Manual and Supplement.
+xxx "no examples", or lack of examples, means in the dictionary, which is just the Manual and Supplement.

 xxx did not do supplement: slurring and onward -- looks like Teaching does it better, with examples.
 Fingers crossed.